California poppy; also called "copa de oro" (cup of gold). Photo by Luke Ravitch/Flickr (Noncommercial Use Permitted with Attribution/Share Alike).

 The California poppy (Eschscholzia Californica) was designated the state flower of California in 1903.
 All State Flowers

-Also known as the flame flower, la amapola, and copa de oro (cup of gold), the poppy grows wild throughout California.
-California Indians valued the poppy as a food source and for the oil extracted from the plant.
+Also known as the flame flower, la amapola, and copa de oro (cup of gold), the California poppy grows wild throughout the state.
+Native Americans in California valued the poppy as a food source and for the oil extracted from the plant.

 Every year, April 6 is California Poppy Day and May 13th - 18th is Poppy Week.
-Gold is a theme in California symbols; the state colors are blue and gold, the state nickname is The Golden State, and gold is the official state mineral.
+Gold is a theme in California symbols; the state colors are blue and gold, the state nickname is "The Golden State," and gold is the official state mineral.